sagho0or/Windows-Sandbox-config/final-user-manual-config/readme.md

 This tool leverages Windows Sandbox to provide a secure, isolated environment for executing and testing student-submitted code.
 Designed with educators in mind, it features an intuitive GUI for easy configuration and use.

 ## Contents
-- `step4-GenerateSandboxConfig.ps1` - PowerShell script for generating sandbox configuration files.
+- `GenerateSandboxConfig.ps1` - PowerShell script for generating sandbox configuration files.
-- `step5-GUI.ps1` - PowerShell script for the graphical user interface.
 - `UserManual.pdf` - Comprehensive user manual detailing installation, setup, and usage instructions.
 - Additional scripts and executable files as required for the tool's operation.